devnxh/VoiceVista/README.md

    python main.py
    ```
 2. Open your browser and navigate to `http://127.0.0.1:5000`

+### Video Translation
+1. Click on "Video Translation" or navigate to the main page
-3. Upload a video file or provide a YouTube URL
+2. Upload a video file or provide a YouTube URL
-4. Select the target language for translation
+3. Select the target language for translation
-5. Click "Process" to start translation
+4. Click "Translate Video" to start translation
-6. View the result with the translated audio
+5. View the result with the translated audio

+### Document Processing
+1. Click on "Document Processing" or navigate to "/documents"
+2. Upload a supported document (PDF, Word, or image)
+3. Select the target language for translation
+4. Click "Process Document" to extract and translate text
+5. View the extracted and translated text
+6. Download the original or translated text using the provided buttons

 ## How It Works

+### Video Translation
 1. The application extracts audio from the uploaded video using FFmpeg
 2. Whisper model transcribes the audio to text with high accuracy
 3. AI summarization generates a concise summary (25% of original length)